protofire/solhint/README.md

-  -V, --version                              output the version number -f, --formatter [name]                     report formatter name (stylish, table, tap, unix) -w, --max-warnings [maxWarningsNumber]     number of warnings to trigger nonzero -q --quiet                                 report errors only - default: false --ignore-path [file_name]                  file to use as your .solhintignore -h, --help                                 output usage information
+  -V, --version                              output the version number -f, --formatter [name]                     report formatter name (stylish, table, tap, unix) -w, --max-warnings [maxWarningsNumber]     number of warnings to trigger nonzero -c, --config [file_name]                   file to use as your .solhint.json -q, --quiet                                report errors only - default: false --ignore-path [file_name]                  file to use as your .solhintignore -h, --help                                 output usage information